gracious-tech/fetch/site/src/access/manual/index.md

 There is a single JSON document that contains all the metadata for all Bible translations.
 You can [inspect the structure](https://collection.fetch.bible/bibles/manifest.json) and parse it as needed.

 ## Sources
-If you need the original source files for Bible translations they are available at `https://collection.fetch.bible/bibles/{id}/source.zip`.
-They come in a variety of formats so are just provided as a zip archive.
+If you need the original source files for Bible translations they are available in the [official collection](https://github.com/gracious-tech/fetch_collection) repository.

 ## USX & HTML
 All bibles are provided in both USX 3+ and HTML and can be accessed via: